ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ### What's the difference between `private` and `protected`?

-The visibility keyword `private` makes a method callable only in a function form, and so it can only have `self` as a receiver.
+The visibility keyword `private` makes a method callable only in a function form, without an explicit receiver, and so it can only have `self` as its receiver.
 A private method is callable only within the class in which the method was defined or in its subclasses.

 ~~~
 class Test